sdatth/configs/ref-md/gpg.md

 gpg --verify <signed-file>
 gpg --verify <detached-signature-file> <corresponding-content-file>

-# normal sign (while performing normal sign, the file is embedded in the signature file) & data can be extracted using public keys by anyone
+# normal sign (the file is embedded in the signature file)
+# data can be extracted using public keys by anyone
 gpg --armor --sign --recipient <key-id> <file>
 gpg -a -s <file>
 gpg --output <file> --armor --sign --recipient <key-id> <file>